lawsoncr/capstone/README.md

-# capstone project
+# Third Person Shooter
-Repository for senior project.
 The project is a third person rouge like shooter game inspired by risk of rain 2.